virginia-wolfi/python_tech_task/README.md

 $ flask run
 ```

 visit http://127.0.0.1:5000/ in a browser.
 You should see the site generated with Swagger.
 You can send requests with ready payload JSON schemas

 # Docker

-to build Docker image and start container run
+to build Docker image and start container, run
 ```
 $ docker compose up -d
 $ docker exec to_do_app flask db create